ilies1511/ft_transcendence/README.md

 # Maksim Notes
-1. Avatar insta update via ws for other users.
+- [x] Avatar insta update via ws for other users.
-2. Main page text update.
+- [ ] Main page text update from lorem ipsum.
+- [ ] When the game ends, its not possible to click logout button.
+Need to add z-index.
+- [ ] Refactor CSS, have default styles from the styles.css.
+Make same sizes for different pages.
+- [ ] Check how many modules we have.
+We have to have 7 major modules.